dallind34/Data-Science-Blog/_posts/2024-11-04-Tech-House-Post.md

 The main question I am hoping to answer with this analysis is: What features of a tech house song contribute most to its success on Spotify playlists?
 By analyzing a dataset of songs from 3 of the most popular tech house Spotify playlists, I hope to find out which musical elements are most associated with a song's popularity.
 This knowledge could help producers and offer insights into how specific musical features might enhance a tech house song's chances of climbing the ranks of tech house Spotify playlists.

-# Data Collection
+# Data Collection & Tutorial

 ## Ethics

 I used the official Spotify API, which is an approved way to access Spotify’s music data without any sketchy workarounds.
 By sticking to Spotify’s usage policies, I was able to pull detailed info on audio features for tech house tracks while staying within their terms of service.
 This approach let me gather the data I needed responsibly, without any unauthorized scraping or misuse.

-Here’s a quick step-by-step guide on using the Spotify API to create a custom dataset.
-I gathered my dataset using this process, pulling information from three of Spotify’s most popular tech house playlists.
-This approach allowed me to analyze over 300 tech house songs, focusing on characteristics like Tempo, Danceability, Energy, Loudness, Valence, and Speechiness.
+Here’s a step-by-step guide on using the Spotify API to create a custom dataset.
+I gathered my dataset using this process:

 ## Packages